Frequently Asked Questions about Nkwúkwma Pemberton

 What is the ratio of the building size to lot size (coverage and floor space ratio)?
 Will there be space for trees?

-The proposed building coverage ranges from 20-35% of the lot.
-The floor area ratios (FAR) have an upward range of 0.5 to 0.6 depending on the type of homes and ancillary units (garages).
+The proposed building coverage for the single-family and duplex zones is 50%, yet certain servicing and site works will be required to establish a building site.
+The floor area ratios (FAR is the ratio of the gross floor area of the building to the gross floor area of the lot) have an upward range of 0.4 depending on the type of homes and ancillary units (garages).
 It is the intent that all development lots will allow for ample space for setbacks, open areas, and landscaping.
-The landscape treatment of both the public spaces, streets and private lots will be controlled through site specific Design Guidelines to ensure landscaping is throughout the new neighbourhood.
-The design attempted to cluster development as to maximize surrounding open space.
+The landscape treatment of both the public spaces, streets and private lots will be controlled through site-specific Design Guidelines to ensure landscaping is throughout the new neighbourhood.
+The design attempted to cluster development to maximize the surrounding open space.

 Will the power line that runs to the radio towers be decommissioned?